countpauper/countpauper/Angel/Design/Language Design.md

 > error
 ```

+## Sequences
+The `,` is the sequence operator that appends or inserts elements to a sequence (tuple in python).
+If it is a sequence of queries, then the result is of course a sequence of responses, although they share the same hypothesis.
+Sometimes a sequence consists of imperative functions.
+In this document for instance it
+is used to enable trace as `trace,f(2)`.
+Since the scope of this sequence is shared the scoped trace function remains
+active while infering `f(X)`.
+Of course this can also be used with variables `X=2,f(X)`.
+The final result of the sequence
+operator is just the concatenated sequence, which can be an argument for a predicate `()` list `[]` or set `{}` operator
+to turn into a specific other type.
+The set operator checks if all items are pairs to turn it into a dictionary.

+The terminating `,` is ignored, which allows making a sequence of one element `a,`.
+This is not needed for the predicate,
+list or set operators, which require a sequence and will automatically expand elemental types into a sequence of 1.

 ## Non-boolean values
 So far all functions have returned a boolean type value, true or false.
 Functions can also return non boolean values of
 different types: